Gman-Superfly/AKIRA/architecture_expanded/collapse/COLLAPSE_MECHANISMS.md

 # Collapse Mechanisms: Decision Trees for Uncertainty Resolution

-A technical framework for implementing collapse—the transition from uncertainty to certainty—using decision tree structures that combine reactive triggers with knowledge-informed selection.
+A technical framework for implementing collapse, the transition from uncertainty to certainty, using decision tree structures that combine reactive triggers with knowledge-informed selection.

 ---